 Enamel pins are all the rage right now and I've noticed an influx of young people at the shop, getting their fill of old-school pin realness.
 Su Lee's prices are very modest and she could easily charge double for her selection of pins.
 In fact, I've even seen at least one San Francisco based Etsy seller curiously offering many of the same rare pins that she carries for triple the price.
 My advice would be to get yourself to Su Lee's shop between 1pm-6pm and chat her up about pins.
 Her excitement is contagious and you'll get some great deals on pins too.

 I'm dropping off a bag of my "Su Lee" design with her today to sell or give away as she pleases.
 Maybe you can persuade her to sell you one.
-If you can't make it to Oriental Art Gallery, the pin is available for purchase on my Etsy store while supplies last.
-For every "Su Lee The Pin Shop Lady" pin that I sell, I pledge to purchase two vintage pins from her shop and post them on Instagram.
-Oriental Art Gallery has been around for over 40 years and places like it are special to the soul of San Francisco.
+Oriental Art Gallery has been around for over 50 years and places like it are special to the soul of San Francisco.
 Support your local treasures!

 Oriental Art Gallery